folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "But they don't hate me, they hate the man that I represent" > Hate

-* Kendrick claims that he constantly receives hate from "basic" influencers who cannot understand or appreciate Kendrick's thoughtful, complex and creative artistry.
+* Kendrick claims that he constantly receives hate from "basic" influencers who cannot understand or appreciate his thoughtful, complex, and creative artistry.
 However, Kendrick doesn't take this hate personally.
-From Kendrick's perspective, "basic" influencers hate everything that Kendrick represents in contrast to the mainstream entertainment industry.
+From Kendrick's perspective, "basic" influencers hate everything that he represents in contrast to the mainstream entertainment industry.

 {{< /details >}}